-Wake Li’s unique underground curio “Crack” interprets the changing social scene through the eyes of a man with a single focus in life: masturbation.
+Undoubtedly the most bizarrely skewed vision of history to emerge from China or anywhere else, Wake Li’s unique underground curio “Crack” interprets the changing social scene through the eyes of a man with a single focus in life: masturbation.
+The hero doesn’t ignore what is happening around him so much as create a private fetishistic universe out of the cultural materials at hand.
+From a “Swan Lake” pas de deux to a student protestor’s stocking, all are grist for the five finger mill.
 Weird, elliptical piece, at once socially scathing and autistically distanced, pic could prove offbeat ringer at fests.

 Bouncing back and forth in time, with barely a segue or transitional indicator and only the central character’s age as gauge of the scrambled chronology, pic covers the years between the Cultural Revolution and the present.
 In helmer Li’s oblique slant, political developments impact the hero in ways so extreme and so absurd that it is impossible for an audience to react through simple identification.